paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-001-commodity-exchanges.md

 (6) maintain the privacy of any and all swap transaction information that the swap data repository receives from a swap dealer, counterparty, or any other registered entity; and

-(7) on a confidential basis pursuant to [section 12 of this title](./chapter-001-commodity-exchanges.md#section-12), upon request, and after notifying the Commission of the request, make available all data obtained by the swap data repository, including individual counterparty trade and position data, to—
+(7) on a confidential basis pursuant to [section 12 of this title](./chapter-001-commodity-exchanges.md#section-12), upon request, and after notifying the Commission of the request, make available swap data obtained by the swap data repository, including individual counterparty trade and position data, to—

   (A) each appropriate prudential regulator;